Important notice for people with diabetes who use FreeStyle Libre 3 and FreeStyle Libre 3 Plus sensors

 Forms to complete in advance:

-Preliminary information form (.docx, in Finnish)
+Preliminary information form (.pdf, in Finnish)

-Asset information form (.docx, in Finnish)
+Asset information form (pdf))

 What to bring?